WCAG 2.2 Compliance, Explained

 Robust

-“Robust" means that content works well and remains accessible, even as technologies and user agents (such as web browsers) evolve.
+Robust means that content works well and remains accessible, even as technologies and user agents (such as web browsers) evolve.

-• Establish the name, role, and value of each element: Ensure that the name and role of each user interface element can be programmatically determined (read by a machine).
+• Establish the name, role, and value of each element: Ensure the name and role of each user interface element can be programmatically determined (read by a machine).
 Otherwise, some technologies (such as screen readers) may not be able to present the content to users.

-• Create accessible status messages: Status messages must be programmatically determinable so that they can be presented to the user without receiving focus.
+• Create accessible status messages: Status messages must be programmatically determinable so they can be presented to the user without receiving focus.

 Maintain Compliance with AudioEye